starchildluke/centiskorch/src/content/nicknames/centiskorch.md

 * **Forge** - you can't forge without fire!
 * **Crossfire** - There's a cross on its mouth and, you know, fire.
 * **Hector** - "Hecto-" is Greek for 100.
 Centi- is Latin for 100.
 And I read this nickname in Gus Fring's voice which makes it funnier.
+* **Box Box** - My son called his Sizzlipede this and the random cuteness makes it an Ubers pick by default.
+Not sorry, I DO make the rules around here!

 ### OU